ninghui048/SFGAR/README.md

 ## Dataset
-Put the datasets to the data.
+Put the datasets to the data folder.

 ## Run